TradeTrust/documentation/docs/generic-templates/cover-letter.md

 ```

 - `"network"` - Update with the desired network.
 For more information, click [here](/docs/document-creator/config-file/file-structure#network-field).
 - `"wallet"` - Update with your wallet string.
-For more infomation, click [here](/docs/document-creator/config-file/file-structure#wallet-field).
+For more information, click [here](/docs/document-creator/config-file/file-structure#wallet-field).

 ```json
 "defaults": {